 This Warning Label should have been attached to Lean decades ago.
 Everything contained in the warning label was understood 25 to 30 years ago.

-But it was not.
+But it was not attached to Lean.
 The result?
 Countless underdoses.

 Corporate leaders did not know the facts about the product, Lean, before they started using it.
 They adopted Lean whatever parts of Lean they liked the most, which typically resulted in struggles and failures to achieve the Lean vision of a better workplace, a better company, and more satisfied customers.